 The lift station has been well maintained over the years, but has reached a point where major modifications would be required for it to keep up with growing capacity.
 It is more cost effective to build a new lift station on the same site and the City is grateful for its funding partnership with the Government of Canada and the Government of Saskatchewan to help make this project a reality.
 A second building on the same site was completed in 2016 and serves as a bypass lift station.
 It operates whenever the primary lift station can not meet the flow demand.
 Unlike the existing lift station, it will not be demolished during this project and will remain in use.

-Construction will get underway in the fall of 2021 and the new lift station is expected to become operational in 2022.
-The Meewasin Trail behind the lift station site will be closed during construction.
-Prior to the closure, a temporary paved trail is being constructed next to Spadina Crescent to accommodate all trail users.
+Construction got underway in the fall of 2021 and the new lift station is expected to become operational in 2023.
+The Meewasin Trail behind the lift station site is closed and a temporary trail has been constructed next to Spadina Crescent to accommodate all trail users.
 A site map showing the temporary trail detour is included under Related Documents in the right column of this page.